 Persistent and chronic pain can be difficult for the individuals, not only for the severity of its cause but also for its coping method.
 According to the study led by Professor Robin Dunbar from Oxford University, laughter has a capacity to boost endorphins to help manage our pain better.

 Nobel Prize winner (twice in the field of medicine) Dr Otto Warburg showed the strong connection of oxygen in the cells to health.
 He said “we fall sick due to lack of oxygen in our body cells.
 The lack of oxygen is due to poor breathing habits caused by stress and negative mindset.
 This causes us to breathe shallow, irregular breaths and hold our breath when under stress”

 Dr Kataria, founder of Laughter Yoga, wanted to find a fun, easy and healthy way of making the world a better place for all.
 He set about exploring a way to prescribe laughter to his patients and everyone who needed it - though it cannot replace conventional treatment and therapies it may help on the road to recovery.

 Numerous physical and psychological benefits of laughter therapy and mindfulness have been recognised in various areas of healthcare including: cancer patients, pain management, patients awaiting organ transplants, haemodialysis patients, stroke rehabilitation settings, Parkinsons disease and care givers along with improvement in stress, depression, anxiety, insomnia.

 NB: It should be noted here that Laughter Yoga is a method of coping and not a cure.

-We may be able to offer a variety of ways to incorporate Laughter Therapy into various settings.
 To discuss how these sessions can assist within your organisation please contact us Mob: 07736158352 or email: firstname.lastname@example.org or leave a message on our contact form and we will get back to you as soon as possible.